flybirdgroup/React_Lessons/README.md

 // a hook is a function to allow you to abstract logic & a hook can use life cycle and state
 // hook not for ui logic but return state logic

+# npm install @tanstack-react-query
+# when use useQuery, needs to <clientqueryProvider> upper level than the component
+# create costm hook with useQuery

 # Getting Started with Create React App